bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 NVK: 00:49:57

-How does this relate to, say, like just in comparison to say any prev out?
+How does this relate to, say, like just in comparison to say `ANYPREVOUT`?

 James O'Beirne: 00:50:01